Small Claims

 Service

-The Court will mail a copy of the Complaint to the defendant by certified mail.
+The Court will forward a copy of the complaint to the defendant by commercial carrier unless otherwise directed.
 If the address is incorrect or service cannot be completed, the plaintiff will be notified of this and must provide the clerk’s office with a good address so the Complaint can be served on the defendant.
 If service is not completed, the trial cannot go forward.

 Trial